Vanesa Šelmeková

 Vanesa Šelmeková (born 20 January 2007) is a Slovak figure skater.
-She is the 2024 Tirnavia Ice Cup champion, the 2023 Tirnavia Ice Cup silver medalist, the 2024 Dragon Trophy bronze medalist, and a two-time Slovak national champion (2024, 2025).
+She is the 2024 Tirnavia Ice Cup champion, the 2023 Tirnavia Ice Cup silver medalist, the 2024 Dragon Trophy bronze medalist, and a three-time Slovak national champion (2024-26).

 Personal life

 Šelmeková was born on 20 January 2007 in Žilina, Slovakia.

 Career

 Early years

 Šelmeková began learning how to skate when she was five years old.
 Her mother Monika put her into the sport on the recommendation of a friend based on Šelmeková's early love of singing, dancing, and listening to music.

-2021–2022 season
+2021–2022 season: Junior debut

 Šelmeková made her junior international level debut on the 2021–22 ISU Junior Grand Prix series, placing fourteenth at 2021 JGP France and at the 2021 JGP Slovakia.
 Continuing to compete on the junior level, Šelmeková won the bronze medal at the 2021 Tirnavia Ice Cup, bronze at 2021 Skate Celje, placing tenth at the 2021 Santa Claus Cup, and winning bronze at the 2022 Bellu Memorial.

 Selected to compete at the 2022 World Junior Championships in Tallinn, Estonia, Šelmeková placed thirty-fifth in the short program and did not advance to the free skate segment.